aglasspool/aglasspool.github.io/index.md

 # William George Glasspool (GG)
 Listed in the xx census as being born in Swansea in 1876.
 This is an anomaly; all 5 of his siblings 1874 - 1888 were born in Newington (the area encompassing Lower Kennington Road) and he died at 8 Bonneville Gardens in Clapham on 18th Jan 1941.
 Both he and Edith were listed in the 1939 census as living at 8 Bonneville Gardens.
 The house still exists.

 In 1909 he Married Edith Haines, daughter of Charles Haines, born 1849 Clifton, Bristol.
 According to [this website](http://cliftonrfchistory.co.uk/members/membersH.htm) Charles' father William ran a Bakery.
+In a census Charles' profession is recorded as Musician so this is probably where the musical impetus comes from.

 This (19??)
 Census has William George down as a Lithographer for a local printing firm.